MaccSob/MessageBoardApp/README.md

 # Mini Message Board app

-Project: Mini Message Board - NodeJS/Express.
+Project: Mini Message Board - NodeJS/Express/EJS.

-First real project using Node,EJS,Express.

-it's a message board with Node Server.
+Multi-page app - that allows user to submit a message, and stories it in its memory.
+My first project that uses HTTP requests, servers, routing etc.